-As we climb into the Middle Atlas Mountains, we are back into pines and cedars.
-We reach Azrou, in the heart of the Forest of Cedars.
+We depart Fez and arrive hours later in Azrou, in the heart of the Forest of Cedars.
 Doug tells us to start watching for monkeys, and no sooner does he say “monkey” than we see them coming down out of the trees.
 We pull over and park, and are soon surrounded.

 These are macaques (also called Barbary Apes) – indigenous to the mountain forests of Morocco and Algeria.
 Only a few thousand are left in the wild, marking them as an endangered species.
 They are twice as big as I was expecting, and docile, except for the Leader of the Pack, which the locals point to, with a warning to keep clear.

-A young guide comes up to me with a handful of broken up crackers, and says “photo” as he hands me a few pieces.
-I start to toss them at the macaque closest to me, but the guide shakes his head and giving me more crackers.
-After a few more tosses, the guide motions to me to hold out my hand and wait for the monkey, which I do.
+A young guide comes up to me with a handful of broken up crackers, and says “photo” as he hands me a few pieces, and motions to me to hold out my hand and wait for the macaque to come to me.

-He snaps a few photos and then leads me to his horse – a beautiful white creature with an ornate saddle, is standing next to a boulder, a convenient aid for mounting.
+He snaps a few photos and then leads me to his horse who is standing next to a boulder, a convenient aid for mounting.
 The guide again says “photo” and I climb up onto the horse.
-He snaps a few more shots, and then unexpectedly grabs the reins, and starts to lead the horse into the forest.
+He snaps a few more shots, and then grabs the reins, and starts to lead the horse into the forest.

-I frantically protest, but he he continues down the path towards the forest.
-I twist around in the saddle and start waving and yelling to try to get Doug’s attention.
+I am shouting for him to stop but he he continues down the path towards the forest.
 After several more yards I impress upon the guide that I’m with a group and I MUST GO BACK.
 He slowly turns the horse around, and Doug arrives as I dismount.
 “Please find out how much that escapade just cost me, I’ll be back with my wallet.”
-By the time I get back, Doug has negotiated the price down from 300 dirhams ($30) to about 70 dirhams ($7).
+Doug negotiates the price down from 300 dirhams ($30) to about 70 dirhams ($7).
 I give the guide an extra 20 dirham, which puts things right and everyone walks away happy.

 And now I know what “photo” actually means…